The home can be a dangerous place for our pets

 Your vet will treat poisoning in two ways.
 They will neutralise and remove the toxin so as it isn't further absorbed into the body, and then they will administer supportive measures to help in your pet's recovery.
 When you arrive your vet will first perform an examination and tests to confirm the poisoning diagnosis in order to start treatment.
 This includes:

-- Blood and/or urine tests assess the potential toxic effects as some can lead to organ failure
+- Blood and/or urine tests to assess the potentially toxic effects as some can lead to organ failure

 - Checking blood oxygen levels can help to determine the degree of poisoning

-Once it is known what the toxic substance is treatment can begin, and may include:
+Once it is known what the toxic substance is treatment can begin, which may include:

 - Anti-seizure medication or muscle relaxants

 - Decontamination through washing if the toxin came in contact with their coat or skin

 - Inducing vomiting to remove the toxic substance from the stomach